 That speed and range could certainly come into play if the United States finds itself in a Pacific conflict — something Bell was acutely aware of when preparing this graphic that compares the V-280 Valor’s range to that of the UH-60.

-And while the Valor may need to choose its landing spots more carefully, that added speed and range promises to save lives in medevac operations.
-Speed is so valuable in medevac operations because of what’s known within the medical community as the “golden hour.”
+And while the Valor may need to choose its landing spots more carefully, that added speed and range promise to save lives in medevac operations.
+Speed is so valuable because of what’s known within the medical community as the “golden hour.”
 If you can get a wounded Soldier to advanced medical care within the first hour after they get hurt, their likelihood of survival increases dramatically.
 The Valor’s ability to travel at double the Black Hawk’s speed and at twice its range can pay real dividends in terms of troop survival, Bell contends.

 Related: A brief history of helicopter warfare and the future of air assault operations